 How to Clean a Flooded Pool – Do It Yourself

 You may, for whatever reason, still decide to clean the pool yourself.
 If so, just follow the same steps you do in every pool cleaning: skim, brush, vacuum, backwash, shock, and balance.
 Just be sure to vacuum to waste and wait until the next day to balance a shocked pool.

 Perhaps most important of all when cleaning a flooded pool, is to be sure that your pumps are completely dried out before turning them on again.
 Failure to do so can ruin your equipment and lead to a major pump issue.

 Once everything is ready, however, and your pool has been cleaned, filters backwashed, and pool shocked, leave your filters running for several days to get the water back to clean.

 How to Clean a Flooded Pool in Houston

-If you’re reading this article, and you just happen to be in Houston, TX, then cleaning your flooded pool could not be any easier than this two step process.
+If you’re reading this article, and you just happen to be in Houston, TX, then cleaning your flooded pool could not be any easier than this two-step process.
 (1) Contact Manning Pool Service at (713) 812-9098 or filling out a short form.
-(2) Schedule your appointment for professional pool cleaning and maintenance.
+(2) Schedule your appointment for professional pool inspection and maintenance.